WitoDelnat/keat/README.md

 ### Build-in plugins

-- **rollout** allows you to rollout your features to a percentage of users (Takes `number`).
-- **audiences** allows you to target audiences and evaluate it based on user characteristics (Takes `string`).
+Rules:

+- **audiences** takes all `strings` and enables the feature when its matching function responds truthy.
+- **rollouts** takes the first `number` and enables the feature for a percentage of users equal to that amount.
+- **schedule** takes all `string`-formatted dates and enables the feature when a date is in the past.

+Configurations:

+- **localConfig** fetches your configuration from a local JSON file or environment variables.
+- **remoteConfig** fetches your configuration from a remote endpoint, which allows decoupling deploy from release.
+- **customConfig** fetches your configuration with a customizable fetch.

+Miscellaneous:

+- **cache** adds simple caching to your evaluations which improve performance.
 - **anonymous** adds a generated, stable identity, which allows reliable rollout results.
-- **cache** adds simple caching to your evaluations which improve performance.
-- **remoteConfig** fetches your configuration remotely, which allows decoupling deploy from release.

-### Evaluation order

-Keat loops over plugins in a FIFO order and once a result is set the evaluation short-circuits.
-This means that **order matters**.
-In practise, you should put plugins that modify the user in front and the `rollout` plugin last so other more targeted plugins get priority.

 ### Custom plugins